Oxiang/AffinidiHotelKYC/README.md

 2. Remove the physical aspect of identification, especially important during COVID-19 situation
 3. Reuse passport credentials for future check-ins using the same digital method

-Affinidi provides an excellent service to Start-Up A simply because it provides a fully build Self-soverign Identity infrastructure for companies like Start-Up A to plug-and-play.
+Affinidi helps Start-Up A by providing a fully built Self-Sovereign Identity infrastructure to plug-and-play.

 This reduces the cost of development and time required to build the entire system, which is a huge benefit for entrepreneur venturing companies like Start-Up A.